- Take the Cold & Flu Quiz

 - Where can people get more information about the killer cold virus (Adenovirus 14)?

-What is the treatment for an Adenovirus 14 (Ad14) infection?
+What is the contagious period for an Adenovirus 14 infection?

-What are complications of an Adenovirus 14 infection?
+What are symptoms and signs of an Adenovirus 14 infection?